 Launched in 1985, this was an upgraded flavour of Coke.
 When tested in blind taste testing, it rated higher than Old Coke and Pepsi.

-However, when it launched it met with a hugely negative response from customers.
+However, when it launched, it met with a very negative response from customers.

-The company was forced to pull back and relaunch the old version of Coke (as Classic Coke) just three months later.
+The company was forced to pull back and relaunch the old Coke (as Classic Coke) just 3 months later.

 In this case, it wasn’t that Coke didn’t do any market research (they did with the taste tests).
 It’s that their market research didn’t do what it needed to do.
 It didn’t fully understand Coke drinkers and how they’d react to the change.

 The blind taste test ignored that customers had emotional associations with the Coke brand.
 Any change to the formula would damage these.
-That’s what drove the negative response.
+That drove the negative response.

-They didn’t carry out market research into how customers would perceive the change.
-The company received over 40,000 complaint calls and letters about the change.
+They didn’t research how customers would perceive the change.
+The company received over 40,000 complaint calls and letters.
 There was a huge amount of negative PR and publicity.

 Good market research is more than just a general understanding of customers.
 It’s got to go deeper.
-You need to work out how specific marketing activity will affect customers.
+You use it to work out how specific marketing activity will affect customers.